AusBoone/PrivateLine/ios/README.md

 - Optional dark mode toggle in Settings for a modern appearance.
 - Push notification registration via `NotificationManager` so upcoming versions can alert users to new messages.
+- Support for ephemeral messages.
+When composing a chat you can select an expiration time and messages are automatically hidden locally once that time passes.
+- Settings now include a switch to enable or disable push notifications at any time.

 ## Push Notifications